About Raja Ampat

 In addition to these contemporary struggles, West Papua has been under Indonesian occupation since 1960.
 Since then, many West Papuans have been seeking a referendum on independence - 'Merdeka' - but the Indonesian government rejects the idea.
 Since the struggle began, thousands have been killed and imprisoned.
 Whilst in the 60s indigenous Papuans were the majority, nowadays they are outnumbered by migrants from various parts of Indonesia, creating continuous social political tensions.

-These stories of everyday life, against the backdrop of West Papua's struggles, are intended to raise awareness of the fragile social and environmental state and to shine a light on those who are simply caring for and creating community.
+The stories featured here are of everyday life and when set against the backdrop of West Papua's struggles, the stories are intended to raise awareness of the fragile social and environmental state and to shine a light on those who are simply caring for and creating community.

-Filmmaker in residence Enrico Aditjondro has a long lasting connection to West Papua and the Big Stories project was the culmination of years of work as an activist and filmmaker.
-Enrico worked with Papuan filmmakers Menas Membrasar and Ina Mayor as local content producers.
+Filmmaker in residence Enrico (Rico) Aditjondro has a long lasting connection to West Papua and the Big Stories project was the culmination of years of work as an activist and filmmaker.
+Rico worked with Papuan filmmakers Menas Membrasar and Ina Mayor as local content producers.
 Menas and Ina produced stories about inspiring teachers, traditional craftsmen and environmental workers.
-Big Stories have also supported Ina, Menas and other West Papuan creatives to ensure that the legacy of the Big Stories project continues.
+Big Stories has also supported Ina, Menas and other West Papuan creatives including FX Making to ensure that the legacy of the Big Stories project continues by facilitating them to create future projects and a filmmaking collective.
 The Big Stories Raja Ampat project was also supported by artist Max Binur (Belantara Papua), Nabilah Syechbubakar (Jakarta State University) and Adithio Noviello (photographer).